-Unsurprisingly, the meaning of true is true, and the meaning of false is false.
+The meaning of true is true, and the meaning of false is false.5

 Primitive Procedures.
-Scheme provides primitive procedures correspondfunction ing to many common functions.
-Mathematically, a function is a mapping from inputs to outputs.
-A function has a domain, the set of all inputs that it accepts.
-For each input in the domain, there is exactly one associated output.
+Scheme provides primitive procedures corresponding to many common functions.
+Mathematically, a function is a mapping from function inputs to outputs.
+For each valid input to the function, there is exactly one associated output.
 For example, + is a procedure that takes zero or more inputs, each of which must be a number.
-The output it produces is the sum of the values of the inputs.
-(We cover how to apply a function in the next subsection.)

-Table 3.1 describes some of the primitive procedures.
+Its output is the sum of the values of the inputs.
+Table 3.1 describes some primitive procedures for performing arithmetic and comparisons on numbers.